 Which planes will we be comparing?

 Now, there are plenty of versions of both the Boeing 787 and the Airbus A330neo.
-Specifically Boeing 787 -8, -9, -10 and Airbus A330 -800, -900 (Both classed as neo).
+Specifically Boeing 787 -8, -9, -10 and Airbus A330 -800 and -900 (Both classed as neo).
 Ultimately, these models sort of leapfrog each other, with Airbus trying to beat Boeing’s offerings at each turn.

 We will be looking at the relationship between the A330-900 and the Boeing 787-9.
-The Airbus A330-800 has had very little orders (8 in five years!) and might be canceled outright, and the Boeing 787-10 is easily matched by the Airbus A350 (Which you can read here!).
+The Airbus A330-800 has had very little orders (14 in total), and the Boeing 787-10 is easily matched by the Airbus A350 (Which you can read here!).

-Also, we will be looking at what makes the most sense from an Airline point of view, rather than what is more comfortable for passengers.
-The Airbus will be very quiet and the Boeing will have more room, but do these translate into dollar signs?
+Also, we will be looking at what makes the most sense from an airline point of view, rather than what is more comfortable for passengers.
+The Airbus will be very quiet, and the Boeing will have more room, but do these translate into dollar signs?

 So which is better?
 Let’s find out.